HandsOnDataViz/book/docs/HandsOnDataViz.md

 we can do all of these steps in our web browser on GitHub.
 This means you can do this on any type of computer: Mac, Windows, Chromebook, etc.

-Here’s an overview of the key steps we’ll cover in this section:
+Here’s an overview of the key steps you’ll learn about GitHub in this
+section:

--   Get a free GitHub account and fork your copy of a simple Leaflet map code template
+-   Make a copy of our simple Leaflet map code template
--   Edit the Leaflet map title, starting position, background layer, and marker
+-   Edit the map title, start position, background layer, and marker
 -   Host a live online version of your modified map code on the public web